 Except for 2004 and 2006, we have incurred net losses on an annual basis since our inception.
-As of December 31, 2006, we had an accumulated deficit of approximately \$241.2 million.
+As of December 31, 2007, we had an accumulated deficit of approximately \$259.4 million.
 We expect to make substantial expenditures to further develop and commercialize our products, including costs and expenses associated with clinical trials, regulatory approvals and commercialization.
-Although we achieved profitability in 2004 and in 2006, and expect to be profitable in 2007, we were not profitable in 2005 and will likely need to generate significantly greater revenue in future periods to achieve and maintain profitability in light of our planned expenditures.
+Although we achieved profitability in 2004 and in 2006, and expect to be profitable in 2008, we were not profitable in 2007 primarily as a result of the costs incurred in connection with the Nycomed transaction and we were not profitable in 2005.
+We will likely need to generate significantly greater revenue in future periods to achieve and maintain profitability in light of our planned expenditures.
 We may not achieve profitability in future periods or at all, and we may not be able to maintain profitability for any substantial period of time.
 If we fail to achieve profitability or maintain profitability on a quarterly or annual basis within the time frame expected by investors or securities analysts, the market price of our common stock may decline.